Rufous hornbill: Subspecies

 The HBW and BirdLife International Illustrated Checklist of the Birds of the World has split this into two species with the Northern Rufous Hornbill consisting of the nominate and the Southern Rufous Hornbill consisting of the semigaelatus and mindanensis subspecies.

-Behaviour
+Behaviour and ecology

-It is sometimes called "the clock of the mountains" because of its periodic noontime call.
+It is sometimes called "the clock of the mountains" because of its periodic noontime call which can be heard up to 1.5 kilometers away.
+Due to its large size, its wings make a distinct whirring sound in flight.
 It has been recorded to have been preyed upon by the Philippine eagle.